ployground/bsdploy/README.rst

 To develop ``bsdploy`` itself use the provided Makfile – running ``make`` will install a development version of itself and its direct dependencies (i.e. the ``mr.awsome.*`` packages).

-TODO
-====

- - documentation *cough*
- - include poudriere support
- - make the private network for the jails configurable (the hard coded 10.0.0.x is not always desirable)

  Misc
  ====